Carlos Santana Player Props: Pirates vs. Rays

 Carlos Santana At The Plate

-- Santana has nine doubles, two home runs and 13 walks while batting .276.
+- Santana has nine doubles, two home runs and 13 walks while hitting .267.

-- In 26 games played this year, he has gone deep in two of them.
+- He has hit a long ball in two of 27 games played this year, and in 1.7% of his plate appearances.

-- In 38.5% of his games this year, Santana has had at least one RBI.
-He's picked up more than one in 15.4% and driven in three or more of his team's runs in two contests.
+- In 11 games this year (40.7%), Santana has picked up an RBI, and in four of those games (14.8%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.